Yoric/Numendo-2019/talk.md

 --

-Yes, you have heard the word "Proof-Carrying Code" in JavaScript.
+Yes, you have heard the words "Proof-Carrying Code" in JavaScript.

 --